 Click Connect at the top of the screen, and you’ll see a wide range of popular email marketing services.
 So if you want to ask users to subscribe to your newsletter on your checkout page, you use this panel to link your email marketing service.

-Just choose your favorite provider and follow our email integration documentation steps to get set up.
+Just choose your favorite provider and follow the steps in our email integration documentation to get set up.

 On the same screen, you can link your checkout page to thousands of apps via Zapier, monitor your site performance with Google Analytics, and protect it from spam with Recaptcha.